Via Claudia Augusta, © Tirol Werbung/Frank Bauer

 Trail description

-Day 1: Füssen Border Area – Biberwier
+Day 1: Füssen border area – Biberwier

-Distance: 37 Kilometers | Vertical Gain: 400 Meters | Difficulty: Easy
+Distance: 37 kilometres | Vertical gain: 400 vertical metres | Difficulty rating: easy

 From the German town of Füssen, the route travels across the Austrian border, past the lovely villages of Unterpinswang and Oberpinswang.
 After a short ascent at Kniepass you reach Pflach and Reutte, continuing to the destination end of this tour, which is the village of Biberwier.

-In Reutte, the Via Claudia Augusta leaves the scenic and pristine banks of Lech River.
-Shortly after Reutte the Ehrenberg Castle Ensemble, a fortress well worth seeing built in times of the Thirty Years’ War, can be visited.
+In Reutte, the Via Claudia Augusta leaves the scenic and pristine banks of the Lech River.
+Shortly after Reutte the Ehrenberg castle ensemble, a fortress well worth seeing built in times of the Thirty Years’ War, can be visited.
 This remarkable fortress with its imposing walls and towers dominates the landscape of Reutte as much today, as it did centuries ago.
 From this narrow defile, the journey heads down to Heiterwang across undulating countryside trails passing verdant meadows and small moorlands.
 Cycling past the tiny communes of Bichlbach, Wängle and Gries you’ll get to the village of Lermoos, which is situated at the edge of Ehrwald Basin.
 The local parish church and its lower church building are a highlight not to be missed.
 The last section of this day ride runs across the Basin of Ehrwald, a truly unique nature preserve.
 These ancient marshlands rank among Tirol's most important habitats for biodiversity.
-In the village of Biberwier, located at the southern edge of Ehrwald Basin, you will find three lovely lakes for swimming: Cool off in the refreshing waters of Blindsee, Weißensee or Mittersee.
+In the village of Biberwier, located at the southern edge of Ehrwald Basin, you will find three lovely lakes for swimming.
+Cool off in the refreshing waters of Blindsee, Weißensee or Mittersee.

 Day 2: Biberwier – Landeck